Aberdeen Airport: Early years

-A significant wartime event occurred in May 1943 when a German Junkers Ju 88 night-fighter landed at Dyce; it was flown to Scotland by its crew, who wanted to defect to the Allies.
+In May 1943, a German Junkers Ju 88 night-fighter landed at Dyce; it was flown to Scotland by its crew, who wanted to defect to the Allies.
 The surrender of this aircraft was of great intelligence value at the time, as it was fitted with the latest FuG 202 Liechtenstein BC A.I radar.
 The aircraft survives and is displayed in the Royal Air Force Museum in London.

-On 17 August 1943, a de Havilland Mosquito crashed following a stall in the circuit, crashing onto 5 John Street in Dyce village; another Mosquito on 10 April 1944 crashed on approach to the airfield.
-On 26 December 1944, A Messerschmitt Bf 109G signalling intentions to surrender crash landed at the airfield.
-On 16 May 1945, two pilots were killed when a Vickers Wellington bomber crashed on landing wrecking a goods train in Dyce railway station.
+On 17 August 1943, a de Havilland Mosquito crashed following a stall in the circuit, crashing onto 5 John Street in Dyce village; another Mosquito crashed on 10 April 1944 whilst on approach to the airfield.
+On 26 December 1944, a Messerschmitt Bf 109G signalling intentions to surrender, crash landed at the airfield.
+On 16 May 1945, two pilots were killed when a Vickers Wellington bomber crashed on landing, wrecking a goods train in Dyce railway station.
 During air-raids in the Second World War, aircraft were moved to East Fingask beside Oldmeldrum.
 One RAF building still remains at East Fingask, where aircrews waited for the "All Clear" before returning to Dyce airfield.

 The following units have been based at Aberdeen Airport:

-Post RAF use
+Post-RAF use

 Virtually nothing remains from the war era at the airport due to expansion and development of the industrial estates around it.
 The original airport terminal was located at the east side where the Bond Offshore Helicopters Terminal 2 is located, a new terminal was built along with a new control tower to handle the increase in air traffic.
 The airport was nationalised in 1947 and was transferred to the control of the British Airports Authority (BAA) in 1975.
 From 1967 and 1970 there were regular flights to Moscow and Toronto; these were later stopped due to cost related problems.

 With the discovery of North Sea oil, helicopter operations began in 1967, linking the growing number of oil platforms to the mainland.
 As Aberdeen became the largest oil-related centre in Europe, the airport became the world's largest commercial heliport.
 Today, Aberdeen Airport handles more than 37,000 rotary wing movements carrying around 468,000 passengers annually.
 Helicopters account for almost half of all aircraft movements at the airport.